 If you have a blog page on your website (many web designers add these in as standard), then either ask for it to be removed or make sure you add content regularly.

 Of course, our recommendation would be to maintain your blog and fill it full of valuable content.
 Blogging regularly can help improve SEO, generate more website traffic and win more business.
-(Learn more about the benefits of content marketing here).
+(Learn more about content marketing here).

 Your website is your online shop, and just like a shop, it needs to be kept looking its best.
 You never know when someone will be visiting for the first time.